feathersjs/docs/guides/chat/service.md

 # Creating a service

-Now that we have our [Feathers application generated](./creating.md) we can create a new API endpoint to store messages.
+Now that we have our [Feathers application generated](./creating.md), we can create a new API endpoint to store messages.

 ## Generating a service

-In Feathers any API endpoint is represented as a [service](../../api/services.md) which we already learned about in the [basics guide](../basics/services.md).
-To generate a new service we can run
+In Feathers any API endpoint is represented as a [service](../../api/services.md), which we already learned about in the [basics guide](../basics/services.md).
+To generate a new service, we can run:

 ```
 feathers generate service
 ```

-First we have to choose what kind of service we would like to create.
-You can choose between many databases and ORMs but for this guide we will go with the default [NeDB](https://github.com/louischatriot/nedb).
-NeDB is a database that stores its data locally in a file and requires no additional configuration or a database server running.
+First we have to choose what kind of service we'd like to create.
+You can choose amongst many databases and ORMs but for this guide we will go with the default [NeDB](https://github.com/louischatriot/nedb).
+NeDB is a database that stores its data locally in a file and requires no additional configuration or database server.

-Next we are asked for the name of the service which we can answer with `messages` and then can answer the next question for the path with the default (`/messages`) by pressing enter.
+Next, when asked for the name of the service, enter `messages`.
+Then keep the default path (`/messages`) by pressing enter.

-The database connection string (in the case of NeDB the name of the path where it should store its database files) can also be answered with the default.
+The *database connection string* can also be answered with the default.
+(In this case of NeDB, this is the path where it should store its database files.)

-Confirming the last prompt will create a couple of files and wire our service up:
+Confirming the last prompt will generate some files and wire our service up:

 ![Final Configuration](./assets/service.png)